 Scroll Top

-The 17th Annual Joey O Bocce Classic will be held on April 28th 2024
+The 19th Annual Joey O Bocce Classic DATE will be ANNOUNCED LATER IN 2025

 Join the excitement at our annual Bocce Ball Tournament!
 100% of the proceeds are donated to Cystic Fibrosis research.
 We are seeking players including individuals or teams, sponsorships and/or monetary contributions.